January 23rd…“TELL US ONE OF THE NAUGHTY THINGS YOU DID AS A KID AND GOT AWAY WITHOUT GETTING CAUGHT OR REPRIMANDED.”

 “Bwahh ah ah ahhhhhh!!!”, says the tiny tot terror of the little stinker Elliott in his dastardly demented dissertations of despicably dumb dilemmas promulgated during a childhood bereft of better judgement……..at times.

-We’ll never know what may have ignited his rage, but that angry Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way to the lighted “dutch door” at the corner of the building.
-In a sense, he was hitting his own “bull’s-eye” as he launched over the top of that doorway that was hooked open.
-As his bulky body high-centered on the door, his furor took over and. writhing in anger, proceeded to destroy the lower remanent of what once was a door.
-The bovine beast made a hard left turn, in his freedom, and disappeared into the darkness and our orchard that lay to the west.
+We’ll never know what may have ignited his rage, but that angry, male Holstein behemoth exploded out of his holding pen inside that darkened barn and proceeded to destroy his way through the darkened barn aisles and to the lighted opening of the “Dutch-door” at the corner of the building.
+In a sense, the bull was hitting his own “bull’s-eye” as he launched over the top of that doorway that was hooked open.
+As his muscled, bulky body high-centered on the door, his furor took over and, writhing in anger, proceeded to destroy the lower remnant of what once was a door.
+The bovine beast, having escaped from his prison, made a hard left turn, in his freedom, and disappeared into the darkness and our orchard that lay to the west.
 Daddy and our dear family friend, “Grandpa” Harry Bauman, trepidatiously left our house on the run into that same darkness to somehow retrieve that snortin’, fire-breathin’ bovine.